paul-bokelman/m221/README.md

 <summary>Jagroop Vij Total Grade: 10/10</summary>
 <br>

-Jagroop Vij Team Grade: 5/5 - Did his assigned task of creating a grid.
+Jagroop Vij Team Grade: 5/5 - Did his [assigned task](https://github.com/paul-bokelman/m221/issues/13) of creating a grid.
 Also communicated effectively with the group which helped me manage the rest of our group.

-Jagroop Vij Self Grade: /5 -
+Jagroop Vij Self Grade: 5/5 - Completed test and [test corrections]() on time.

 </details>